momentohq/momento-cli/README.md

 # Sign Up [available regions are us-west-2, us-east-1, ap-northeast-1, default is us-west-2]
 momento account signup --email <TYPE_YOUR_EMAIL_HERE> --region <TYPE_DESIRED_REGION>

-# Configure your account with the credentials in your email and default cache name and TTL
+# Configure your account with the credentials in your email, plus default cache name and TTL
 momento configure --quick

 # Make a cache